ReferralsBusiness

 The high-speed train of Deutsche Bahn, with a maximum speed of 205 mph (330 km/h), the ICE connects major cities and is also used for international travel to neighbouring countries such as Austria, France and Denmark.
 This train is equipped with air conditioning, a dining car, a children's compartment and power sockets.
 Passengers enjoy a free WiFi connection throughout the duration of the ICE trip.

-Intercity Express (ICE), Intercity (IC), ÖBB Intercity and ÖBB ICE classes from Vienna Hbf to Regensburg Hbf
+What Intercity Express (ICE), ÖBB Intercity and ÖBB ICE classes are there from Vienna Hbf to Regensburg Hbf?

-Compare the different travel classes offered by Intercity Express (ICE), Intercity (IC), ÖBB Intercity and ÖBB ICE when traveling from Vienna Hbf to Regensburg Hbf.
+Compare the different travel classes offered by Intercity Express (ICE), ÖBB Intercity and ÖBB ICE when traveling from Vienna Hbf to Regensburg Hbf.

-Onboard services on Intercity Express (ICE), Intercity (IC), ÖBB Intercity and ÖBB ICE
+What are the onboard services on Intercity Express (ICE), ÖBB Intercity and ÖBB ICE?

 Discover more about the onboard services offered on trains from Vienna Hbf to Regensburg Hbf.